koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 I initially found these concepts appealing.
 Even recently, I found it easy to nod along: _Yeah, we compute a reward function in a way which robustly represents what we want.
 That makes sense.
 Then just target the inner cognition properly.
 Uh huh.
 What kind of reward functions would be good?_

-But when I try to imagine any _concrete real-world_ situation in which these conditions obtain, _I cannot._ I might conclude “Wow, alignment is unimaginably hard!”. _No!
+When I try to imagine any _concrete real-world_ situation in which these conditions obtain, _I cannot._ I might conclude “Wow, alignment is unimaginably hard!”. _No!
 Not for this reason, at least—The frame is inappropriate._[^4]

 # I: Robust grading is unnecessary, extremely hard, and unnatural